Tinubs/Employee-Data-SQL-analysis/README.md

 ```
 ![](SpecificSalary2.png)
 ## Conclusion 😄
-I also progressively demonstrated SQL proficiency, starting from basic queries and gradually advancing to more complex and comprehensive analysis.
+I progressively demonstrated SQL proficiency, starting from basic queries and gradually advancing to more complex and comprehensive analysis.
 This allowed me to showcase the versatility and power of SQL as a tool for data manipulation and analysis.